-“On Looking and Reading” from Early Days: Indigenous Art at the McMichael
+“On Looking and Reading” from Early Days: Indigenous Art from the McMichael

 Bonnie DevineThe process of looking at art is complicated.
 Because you don’t only look at art, you read it.
 And you don’t read it the same way you read a book.
 There is no standard alphabet or grammar.
 There is no page one.
 That is its beauty, of course, and its magic.